vasilakisfil/Introspected-REST/README.md

 }
 ```

-While the spec has templated links, we see some notable issues.
+While the spec does have templated links, we see some notable issues.
 Namely:
  * No actions
  * No info on available attributes
  * No info on data types